kencx/source/content/posts/transition-to-linux.md

 important to start small and pick up new information as you go along.
 For example, before I made the switch to Linux full-time, I "rehearsed" the installation of my tools, packages and dotfiles in the VM.
-I assumed the actual installation and setup would then be quick and easy.
+I assumed the actual installation and setup would then be quick and easy[^3].

 I was wrong of course.
-As I have been working exclusively on VMs, I failed to account for the necessary drivers that were absent or incompatible.
+As I have been working exclusively on VMs, I failed to account for the necessary (Nvidia) drivers that were absent or incompatible.
 Cue 3 hours of troubleshooting before I got my Wifi and graphics card to work.
 It was a boon however, as I did learn a whole lot more about troubleshooting in Linux systems (which is a plus since I work in environment stability!).